walterhiggins/WMPJS/README.md

 ### Term: Parameter
 *Parameters* provide a way to give some instructions to functions.
 We can pass values to a function and the function will treat them like variables.
 There's another word often used in programming which can mean the same thing: Arguments.
 We say that we pass arguments to functions and the function receives them as paramaters.
 The distinction isn't very important.
 You can use the words *arguments* or *parameters* when talking about passing values to functions.

 We've already been using parameters in earlier code examples.
-In an earlier recipe we used the *console.log* function and passed it a parameter.
+In an earlier chapter we used the *console.log* function and passed it a parameter.
 Try issuing the following statements at the server console window:

     js console.log('Hello world');